From beach days and cliff walks to watersports and crazy golf, this is a local’s guide to the best things to do in Bournemouth…

 17. Catch a Game at A.F.C Bournemouth

-AFC Bournemouth was Dorset’s only Premier League football team until the end of the 2019-20 season just last week.
-Although the team have sadly been relegated now, football fans should still try to catch a game while they’re visiting the town.
+AFC Bournemouth are Dorset’s only Premier League football team, following their promotion at the end of the 2021/22 season.
+Football fans should still try to catch a game while they’re visiting the town.
 The Cherries (named for their red and black kit) play out of the Vitality Stadium in King’s Park in Boscombe.
 See if a match is playing while you’re in town, and book tickets online.

 18. Virtual Reality

 Forget the old-school arcades on the seafront, because now we have Centre VR in Bournemouth!
 This is the largest virtual reality venue in Europe, with 30 stations equipped with some of the best VR headsets available.

 Visitors can play solo or in multiplayer groups, and you can choose from over 100 different games.
 There are also group adventures and themed escape rooms for 2-6 players.
 But the must-try at Centre VR is their signature game of Tower Tag, a futuristic laser quest game for up to eight players in two teams.
 I recently had my second (pretty disastrous) go – and although I was thrashed by my nephews, I had a great time playing!

 19. Practice your Swing at Golfcatcher